ManApart/quest-command/notes.md

 properties have max/min value?
 Burnhealth going below 0 fold body parts into locations soon!? how do we configure auto load?

+Property aggregator that gets stat + all child stats? sum properties takes a list of properties and sums them Has hook for child prop update
+Used for composed items?

+Make named condition sets > point at one name / reuse a list of conditions that must be true

+Args test for returning the two empty lists - make sure it ends up just being one empty list